BICYCLES FOR EDUCATION

 Since 2015, the Bicycles Without Borders Foundation has developed the Bicycles for Education project in Senegal.
 The project aims to:

-For this, we have developed a project for school transport by bicycle and we have designed the baobike , the bicycle for education, so that students in rural communities gain time, quality of life and equal opportunities for their future.
+To achieve this, we have developed a bicycle school transport system, and we have designed the baobike , the bicycle for education, so that students in rural communities gain time, quality of life, and get equal opportunities for their future.

-With the implementation of the project, its beneficiaries obtain the following results:
+With the implementation of the project, its recipients obtain the following results:

 (1) Energy consumption is five times lower when you ride a bike than when you walk.

-(2) The Lycée de Palmarin has obtained in 2017 the highest number of BAC (University access) pass in the entire Fatick region (57% pass vs a national average of 31%)
+(2) The Lycée de Palmarin has obtained in 2017 the highest number of BAC (University access) pass in the entire Fatick region (57% success rate vs a national average of 31%)

 How do we do it?

-Deliver bicycles to the Senegalese institutes for the students who live farthest and the best in each class.
+Delivering bicycles to Senegalese institutes for the students who live the farthest from the school;

-The families contribute an annual fee of 10,000 CFA (€ 15) to finance the costs of the repair shop, the mechanic's salary and spare parts.
+Families pay an annual fee of 6,000 CFA (€ 9) to finance the mechanic's salary and spare parts.